scuzzydude/asimov/asimov.md

 This is zero sum, not only for the billionaire but for the scoot holders.
 What make people appreciate art is seeing art.
 The billionaire hears from his scootage and finds out one of the holders is Argentinian and there is unfulfilled demand for all things Picasso in his home country.
 The Scoot arranges a showing with a museum in Buenos Aires.
 Bids on the scoot double soon after the exhibition begins.
 A few holders sell to Argentinian pledges.
 Another holder suggests they have an Argentinian Art historian write a biography focused on that period in Pablo's life.
 The Scoot invests in the historian's Scoot and commissions a biography which is published on the scoot-chain.

 You might wonder why any billionaire would do this, after all, who's he got to impress? \$10 million for a painting for a billionaire is equivalent to the wallpaper decision most of us make when buying a new house.
-I will go into this in great detail in the Billionaires chapter.
+I will go into this in detail in the Billionaires chapter.

 They reason is simple - who he's got to impress.
 The wealthy like to flaunt, else we wouldn't have to hear their raw thoughts on Twitter and see what kind of underwear they wear on Instagram.
 This is very different.
 This is a direct personal staking of what they value.
 Instead of being able to flaunt their wealth as art because they are rich, they are making a bolder statement, one that will be judged by history.